pulse2percept/pulse2percept/doc/topics/models.rst

 display, not about the model.
 Holding it fixed across calls is what keeps two gazes comparable.

-The scotoma describes *native* vision only.
-What the implant is given to encode is sampled from the scene itself, inside the lost region as well as outside it: a camera does not go blind where its wearer has.
+The scotoma affects *native* vision only.
+Prosthetic encoding samples the unmasked scene, including locations inside the scotoma.

 Percept data layouts
 --------------------